Buying Property in a Limited Company

 Holding companies can also pay out profits as dividends, which may help reduce National Insurance contributions.

-Stamp Duty Considerations When Buying Through a Limited Company
+Stamp Duty Considerations When Buying Property Through a Limited Company

-Although there are no significant Stamp Duty Land Tax (SDLT) changes for limited companies buying property – it still rises by 3% in bands and SDLT isn’t paid on amounts under £125,000 – other tax implications of buying through a structured company can typically offset the cost.
+Aside from this rare exception, typically there are no significant Stamp Duty Land Tax changes for limited companies buying property – it still rises by 3% in bands and SDLT isn’t paid on amounts under £125,000 – other tax implications of buying through a structured company can typically offset the cost.

 What should be considered is the transferring of property into a limited company structure.
 This should be planned carefully as moving property into a company can have an implications for both SDLT and Capital Gains Tax per property.
 Similarly, if you’re constantly moving money in and out of the company, this can have further tax implications that may discourage an investor.